 Cupping is a form of non-invasive acupuncture that involves placing a cup along meridian pathways and specific areas of the body.
 This method creates a strong suction which increases circulation, draws out toxins, and generally improves qi (energy) flow.

 During a typical cupping session, a sterilized glass cup is heated up, then placed directly against the skin.
 The cup starts to create a vacuum, pulling the skin up as the steam cools.
 For allergy relief, cups are generally placed on and around the lung area, as this helps draw out toxins, remove stagnant energy, and clear out phlegm and other blockages that affect breathing.
 The lungs are simultaneously soothed and stimulated, as this method increases blood flow and oxygen to the area for rapid healing and recovery.

-The cups can be left for 10-20 minutes in one place, or moved around the body.
-Patients usually find this to be a relaxing experience, similar to massage.
-Areas of the body that have an excessive amount of qi tend to bruise or discolor, which may surprise those who are new to the practice.
-Rest assured that this is a very natural response to the treatment, and is nothing to be concerned about.
+The cups can be left for 10-20 minutes in one place or moved around the body.
+Patients usually find this to be a relaxing experience similar to massage.
+Areas of the body that have an excessive amount of stagnation tend to bruise or discolor, which may surprise those who are new to the practice.
+Rest assured that this is a very natural response to the treatment and is nothing to be concerned about.

 Common types of cupping include:

 Dry cupping: This popular method relies on heat, or an attached air pump, to rapidly suction the skin.

 Fire cupping: As its name suggests, fire cupping involves heating the cups with a “flash” of fire (initiated with an alcohol-soaked cotton ball).